History of Philadelphia: Postwar reform and deindustrialization

 After World War II ended, Philadelphia had a serious housing shortage.
 Around half of the city's housing had been built in the 19th century, and many units lacked proper sanitary facilities, were overcrowded, and in poor condition.
 Competition for housing, as African Americans (many had come to the city in the Great Migration from the South) and Puerto Ricans moved into new neighborhoods, resulted in racial tension.
 The wealthier middle-class residents, often white, continued to move out to the suburbs in what became called white flight.

 The population peaked at more than two million residents in 1950; afterward the city's population declined while that of the neighboring suburban counties grew.
 Some residents moved out of the region altogether due to restructuring of industry and loss of tens of thousands of jobs in the city.
 Philadelphia lost five percent of its population in the 1950s, three percent in the 1960s and more than thirteen percent in the 1970s.
 Manufacturing and other major Philadelphia businesses, which had supported middle-class lives for the working class, were moving out of the area or shutting down in industrial restructuring, including major declines in railroads.

+Politically, Philadelphia's postwar liberalism was to the left of other major cities at the time such as Los Angeles, Oakland and Detroit where business-backed coalitions of white homeowners resisted racial integration to a greater degree.
+In Philadelphia, postwar liberals were able to intervene more directly in the economy through employment and industrial retention programs such as Leon Sullivan's Opportunities Industrialization Center and the Philadelphia Industrial Development Corporation.
+Ultimately, these initiatives were not able to overcome white backlash to racial integration, particularly in housing, but they did contribute to a stabilization of Philadelphia's economic and industrial base.

 The city encouraged development projects in University City in West Philadelphia and the area around Temple University in North Philadelphia, it removed the "Chinese Wall" elevated railway, and developed Market Street East around the transportation hub.
 Some gentrification occurred, with restoration of properties in historic neighborhoods such as Society Hill, Rittenhouse Square, Queen Village, and the Fairmount area.
 A non profit group Action Philadelphia was formed to improve and promote Philadelphia's image.
 The airport expanded, the Schuylkill Expressway and the Delaware Expressway (Interstate 95) were built, SEPTA was formed, and residential and industrial development took place in Northeast Philadelphia.

+By the 1950s, much Philadelphia housing was aged and substandard.
+In the post-World War II era of suburbanization and construction of area highways, many middle-class families met their demand for newer housing by leaving the city for the suburbs.
+Population decline accompanied the industrial restructuring and the loss of tens of thousands of jobs in the mid 20th century.
+With increasing poverty and social dislocation in the city, gang and mafia warfare plagued the city in from the mid-20th century to the early 21st century.